 When the player presses the key P (or the Left Gamepad face button), the referenced crate is parented to the GrabPoint GameObject.

 Note that coherence natively supports syncing references to

 Transformcomponents, and to GameObjects.

-Even if the Robot Arm Hand script is disabled on non-authoritative Clients, by referencing the grabbed crate in the
+Even if the Robot Arm Hand script is disabled on non-authoritative Clients, it references the correct grabbed crate in the

-grabbableObjectvariable and syncing it over the network, even if a Client disconnects, other Clients will already have the correct reference to the crate network entity.
+grabbableObjectvariable due to it being synced over the network.
+So when its authority disconnects, other Clients will already have the correct reference to the crate network entity.

 This allows us to gracefully handle a case where, for instance, a Client picks up the crate and disconnects.
 Because both the crate and the robot arm have Auto-adopt Orphan set to "on", authority is passed onto another Client and they immediately have all the data needed to keep handling the crate.

 To move authority between Clients, we can use the UI in the bottom left corner.
-The button is connected to the Robot Arm Authority script on the ArmAuthoritySwapper GameObject.
-This script takes care of the authority transfer and what happens as a result, including setting the crate to be kinematic or not.
+The button is connected to the Robot Arm Authority script on the ArmAuthoritySwapper GameObject, and it transfers authority on both the robot arm and the crate.
+This script takes care also of what happens as a result of the transfer, including setting the crate to be kinematic or not.

 Is Kinematic is set as follows:

 The code is in the